Mild traumatic brain injury

 Negative Predictive Value (NPV)

-• A highly negative predictive value (NPV) means that you can be confident that for patients with a negative test result, the probability of not having acute intercranial lesions is high
+With a negative predictive value (NPV) of 99.4%, you can be confident that for patients with a negative test result, the probability of not having acute intracranial lesions is high.1

-View the core laboratory menu to see the complete list of available assays and in development assays, categorized by instrument and segment.
+View and download the Core Laboratory menus to see the complete list of available assays and in development assays, categorized by instrument.

 TRAUMATIC BRAIN INJURY